Airbnb debuts premium Plus program and new listing categories

 As any seasoned Airbnb user can attest, the quality of your stay can be different based on these settings, since a host that lives on the property can be a helpful local guide, and one hosted by a property manager may be less helpful but provide more privacy.

+To take things a step above Plus, Airbnb also introduced its Beyond by Airbnb offerings today so guests can enjoy stays in mansions or top-tier properties around the world.

-The news today represents some of the largest changes to Airbnb since last year, when it added Experiences, stays that come along with things like a concert or fun workshops.
-These changes are being made in part to focus on attracting new users, a company spokesperson told VentureBeat.
+The news today represents some of the largest changes to Airbnb since the company was founded in 2008.

 Airbnb will also roll out new features for its 400,000 superhosts worldwide, like additional resources for superhosts like custom URLs for your listing and exclusive pricing on smart home devices, beginning with discounts on Nest thermostat and security systems.
-A superguest pilot to give benefits to frequent Airbnb users will roll out this summer.
+A superguest pilot program to give benefits to frequent Airbnb users will roll out this summer.

 Changes being made today to broaden Airbnb listings and user community in order to reach one billion users a year by 2028, Chesky said in a statement.